 The Audit & Risk Committee is a committee of the Supervisory Board and consists of at least three members of the Supervisory Board.
 The Audit & Risk Committee currently consists of Mr R.Th.
-Wijmenga (chairman), Mr A.W.
-Veenman, Ms P.H.M.
+Wijmenga (chairman), Ms M.R. van Dongen, Ms P.H.M.
 Hofsté, and Mrs. A.C.W.
 Sneller.
 It meets at least seven times a year, next to at least one meeting a year with solely the external auditors.
 The external auditors may request an additional meeting if they consider this necessary without management being present.
-Meetings of the Audit & Risk Committee are usually attended by the Chairman of the Executive Board, the Chief Financial Officer, the Chief Risk Officer and the director of Internal Audit.
-At the Chairman's request, the directors of Finance, Compliance and Risk Management are invited to discuss the agenda items relevant to them.
+Meetings of the Audit & Risk Committee are usually attended by the Chairperson of the Executive Board, the CFO, the CRO and the director of Internal Audit.
+At the Chairperson's request, the directors of Finance, Compliance and Risk Management are invited to discuss the agenda items relevant to them.
 Specialists may be invited to attend part of the meeting for discussions on specific topics.